Shareholders at Generali's Deutschland Holding approve squeeze-out

-MILAN (Reuters) - Italian insurer Generali (GASI.MI) said on Wednesday that shareholders of Generali Deutschland Holding had approved the squeeze out resolution it had requested.
+MILAN, Dec 4 (Reuters) - Italian insurer Generali said on Wednesday that shareholders of Generali Deutschland Holding had approved the squeeze out resolution it had requested.

 In a statement, Generali said the transfer of outstanding GDH shares in the hands of minority shareholders was expected to take place in the first half of 2014.